 How does the application and selection process work?

-The application window is open for six weeks via an online form.
+The application window is open for four weeks via an online form.
 The simple application provides applicants with an opportunity to explain a little about themselves, including their relevant experience and skills to date, as well as their aspirations, interests and challenges they may have faced so far.
 Applicants can also submit a video of themselves answering the same questions, should this be a preference to a written application.